Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: SMBH shadow candidates

 For a geometric ring model with total flux density $V_0$, diameter $\hat{d}$ and width $\hat{w}$, its visibility observed in the ($u,v$) coordinates can be calculated by \citep{Kamruddin2013MNRAS434.765}:

 where

-$a_1$ and $a_2$ are inner and outer radii. $J_1$ is the Bessel function of the first kind.
+$a_1$ and $a_2$ are the inner and outer radii, respectively. $J_1$ denotes the Bessel function of the first kind.

 In the visibility domain, a defining feature of the ring model is that its visibility amplitude decreases with baseline ($\sqrt{(u^2+v^2)}/\lambda$) in a damped oscillatory manner, with local minima corresponding to nulls (zero points).
 This behavior is quantitatively distinct from that of a Gaussian model, whose visibility amplitude decreases monotonically.
-Among the parameters of the ring model, the ring diameter $\hat{d}$ plays the primary role in governing the visibility structure, specifically in determining the baseline at which the nulls occur.
-The ring width $\hat{w}$ plays a secondary role by modulating the amplitudes of the oscillations.
-Comparisons of visibility amplitudes for different geometric models and ring parameters are illustrated in Fig. 10.11 and Fig. 10.12 in \cite{Thompson2017isra.book}.
+Among the parameters of the ring model, the ring diameter $\hat{d}$ plays the primary role in governing the visibility structure, specifically in determining the baseline at which the first null occurs.
+The ring width $\hat{w}$ plays a secondary role by mainly modulating the amplitudes of the oscillations.
+Varying the fractional width within a plausible range of 30\%-50\% \citep[e.g., the EHT ring width measurement for Sgr A*;][]{EHTC2022ApJ930L12} leads to only modest changes in the secondary peak amplitude ($\sim16\%$), while leaving the null locations essentially unchanged.
+Comparisons of visibility amplitudes for different geometric models and ring parameters are illustrated in Figures 10.11 and Fig. 10.12 in \cite{Thompson2017isra.book}.